 Red Rock State Park is located at the base of the Mogollon Rim, the southern edge of the Colorado Plateau.
-The escarpment is over 200 miles long and ranges in elevation from 2,000 to 3,000 feet.
-Over millions of years of erosion the rim has receded over four miles leaving behind the picturesque features of Sedona.
+The escarpment is over 200 miles long and ranges in height from 2,000 to 3,000 feet.
+Over millions of years of erosion, the rim has receded over four miles leaving behind the picturesque features of Sedona.

-Join our knowledgeable volunteers as they venture out on our trails and discuss how Sedona transformed into what we see today.
-This is an interpretive experience for both the beginner and experienced hiker, lasting between 2- 2 ½ hours and an elevation gain of 250 feet.
+Our monthly guided hike will be held at 1:00 p.m.
+Join our knowledgeable volunteers as they venture out onto our trails and discuss how Sedona transformed into what we see today.
+This interpretive experience is for both the beginner and experienced hiker, lasting between 1 ½ - 2 hours with an elevation gain of 250 feet.
 Please bring water and wear suitable footwear.

 Wednesday and Saturday Bird Walks